How to Get a Medical Marijuana Card in Rhode Island

 Next, we will outline how to renew your Rhode Island medical marijuana card and provide you with important information regarding caregiver rules.

 Your medicinal marijuana card in Rhode Island is valid for one year.
 A renewal form should be sent to you and your doctor 30 to 60 days before the card’s expiration date.

 If you do not receive this form and your expiration date is approaching, email the Rhode Island Registry to obtain the renewal form.
 Following that, you must make an appointment with a qualified Rhode Island healthcare provider to get certified for another year.

-MMJ patients in Rhode Island are allowed to select their own caregiver.
-Caregivers must pay an application fee of $100.
+MMJ patients in Rhode Island are allowed to select their own caregivers.
 You can also designate an authorized purchaser to buy medical marijuana on your behalf.
 Patients may select an authorized purchaser who lives outside of Rhode Island.